thin-edge/thin-edge.io/docs/src/howto-guides/014_thin_edge_logs.md

 `journalctl -u collectd.service`

 ## Collectd mapper logs
-Can be accessed as below
+This service sends the monitoring data to the cloud, the logs can be accessed as below

 `journalctl -u tedge-mapper-collectd.service`

 # Software Management logs
+This section describes how to access the software management services logs

+## Software update logs
-Thin-edge software management agent service logs the messages at `/var/log/tedge/agent` These logs are mainly plugin operation logs.
+The software update logs can be found at `/var/log/tedge/agent`

 ## Tedge Agent logs
-can be accessed as below
+The agent service logs can be accessed as below

-`journalctl -u journalctl -u tedge-agent.service
+`journalctl -u journalctl -u tedge-agent.service`

 ## Tedge cumulocity sm mapper logs
-can be accessed as below
+The software management mapper service logs can be accessed as below

 `journalctl -u tedge-mapper-sm-c8y.service`